INTO-CPS-Association/DTaaS/docs/admin/vagrant/two-machines.md

 sudo bash route.sh
 ```

-If you only want to test the application and are not setting up a production instance, you can install using [single script install](../../single-script-install.sh).
+If you only want to test the application and are not setting up a production instance, you can follow the instructions of [single script install](../trial.md).

-If you are not in a hurry and would rather have a production instance, follow the [instructions](../../README.md) of regular server installation setup to complete the installation.
+If you are not in a hurry and would rather have a production instance, follow the instructions of [regular server installation](../host.md) setup to complete the installation.